mattBungate/truckDroneDelivery/README.md

 # truckDroneDelivery
 Finds the optimal way for trucks and drones to delivery packages to randomly generate customers.
+This method utilizes Gurobi as an optimisation tool, and applies Benders' Decomposition in an attempt to manage the combinatorial nature of the problem.

 ## truck-drone-delivery.py
 Contains the mathematical formulation and calculation code done through gurobi.
 Writes solution to csv file